NASA-AMMOS/3DTilesRendererJS/README.md

 fetchOptions = {} : Object
 ```

-Options passed to `fetch` when loading tile set and model data.
+Options passed to `fetch` when loading tileset and model data.

 ### .errorTarget